tr33h0st/any-content-carousel/readme.txt

 *This plugin lets you add a shorcode of any posts carousel to your theme*

-This plugin is built to work for any theme adn any post type or users.
+This plugin is built to work for any theme and any post type or users.

 With the Any Content Carousel Plugin you can create Carousels to give value to your Content, your Authors or your products.

 <blockquote>
 <h4>More from us</h4>
-<p>We are a team of WordPress enthusiasts who enjoy developing WordPress and WooCommerce themes.</a></p>
+<p>We are a team of WordPress enthusiasts who enjoy <a href="https://treehost.eu">developing WordPress</a> and WooCommerce themes.</p>
-<p>We also blog at GiardinoDiMezzo, where we write about <a href="https://giardinodimezzo.eu">Climate Change</a></p>
+<p>We also blog at <a href="https://giardinodimezzo.eu">GiardinoDiMezzo.eu</a>, where we write about Climate Change</p>
 </blockquote>

 **How to use:**

 1. Go to Carousel Settings
 2. Select post Type
-3. Insert shortcode [ecpt_contentslider] in page content the Free version add only one type of carousel but in many page or content the Pro version you create one carousel for any type of post you have.
+3. Insert shortcode [tdm_contentslider] in page content the Free version add only one type of carousel but in many page or content the Pro version you create one carousel for any type of post you have.